-- (iii) The calculation of the final mark for a Master's degree module is set out in the module guide in accordance with the following: - (aa) The module mark (at least 40% for admission to the examination) must be taken into account. - (bb) A subminimum of at least 50% applies in respect of the examination mark. - (cc) Where more than one (1) paper is written in a module, a subminimum of no less than 50% should be obtained per paper and may also apply in cases where a paper comprises more than one (1) section. - (dd) The weight assigned to the examination mark must be no less than 50% and no more than 80%. - (iv) The calculation of the final mark for a Doctoral degree module is set out in the module guide in accordance with the following: - (aa) that a module mark (at least 60% for admission to the examination) be taken into account; - (bb) that a subminimum of at least 50% applies in respect of the examination mark; - (cc) that, where more than one (1) paper is written in a module, a subminimum of no less than 50% should be obtained per paper and may also apply in cases where a paper comprises more than one (1) section; - (dd) that the weight assigned to the examination mark must be no less than 50% and no more than 80%. - (d) A system of promotion does not apply to either Postgraduate Diplomas, Bachelor Honours Degrees, Master's Degrees or Doctoral Degrees. - (e) In order to pass a module with distinction, a student must: - obtain a final mark of at least 75% in accordance with the same guidelines that apply in respect of the calculation of a pass mark; - (ii) have participated in all the scheduled assessments; - (iii) have completed the qualification in the minimum residential period stipulated in the UFS PQM. - (iv) The requirements to pass a module with distinction apply to doctoral modules as well.
-The doctoral qualification can, however, not be obtained with a distinction.
+- (a) To pass a module, a final mark of at least 50% must be obtained. - (b) The calculation of the final mark is set out in the module guide in accordance with the following: - (i) that a module mark (at least 60% for admission to the examination) be taken into account; and - (ii) a subminimum of at least 50% applies in respect of the examination mark; and - (iii) where more than one (1) paper is written in a module, a subminimum of no less than 50% should be obtained per paper and may also apply in cases where a paper comprises more than one (1) section. - (iv) the weight assigned to the examination mark must be no less than 50% and no more than 80%. - (c) Where a system of continuous assessment applies, the information is included in the module guide and a student passes the module when a module mark of at least 60% has been obtained and she/he has participated in all the assessments, unless otherwise stated in the module guide. - (d) In order to pass a module with distinction, a student must obtain a final mark of at least 75% in accordance with the same guidelines that apply in respect of the calculation of a pass mark.
+The qualification can, however, not be obtained with a distinction (refer to General Rule 113.7.3(e)).